fiveateooate/buttbuilder/README.md

 * switching to ignition is  work in progreess, see the ignitionswitch branch
-* readme somewhat out of default-cluster
+* readme somewhat out of date

 ## Setup
 ### osx Dependencies